trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 - first fine a benevolent being; this person seems harmless and doesn't know how they ended up stranded.
 Convince the players that this person is safe and be less afraid of picking up another stranded person.
 - when they find the malevolent, it also starts out fine; it's only when the two are together that something is unlocked in the first that causes them to be evil.

+---

+An alien brings back to life a body that was previously sent out into space as part of a funeral procession.